 Stitched has won a grant in the Austin Film Society.
 It’s scheduled to premiere at a quilt show in Cincinnati in April, and it is going to screen a dozen times in Paducah, Kentucky, where among the greatest stop show’s in the state is held.

-The Stitched team wants cash to cover the duplication of the more than 5,000 DVDs made for you will get charged a bit more than $1 for the creation of each DVD.
-We should sell documentary buffs, art fans and quilters the movie.
+The Stitched team wants cash to cover the duplication of the more than 5,000 DVDs made for you; you will be charged a bit more than $1 for the creation of each DVD.
+We should market the film to documentary fans, art lovers, and quilters.

-In the picture, we follow three well-known (and arguably ill-fated) quilters as they get prepared for the forthcoming International Quilt Festival in Houston, Texas.
-That is the biggest quilting festival in the nation, mind you, with 50,000 quilters participating each year.
+In the picture, we see three well-known (and maybe unlucky) quilters getting ready for the International Quilt Festival, which will be held in Houston, Texas.
+That is the biggest quilt festival in the nation, mind you, with 50,000 quilters participating each year.

-Hollis Chatelain, Randall Cook and Caryl Bryer Fallert each has a fashion that is unique, and each pushes at the bounds of quilting which is traditional, eschewing block designs and pastels for forms that are brilliant.
-For example, Chatelain paints right onto her quilts, while Randall Cook’s quilted gems present Adonis-like man nudes in movement.
+Hollis Chatelain, Randall Cook, and Caryl Bryer Fallert each have their own style and push the boundaries of traditional quilting, eschewing block designs and pastels in favor of brilliant forms.
+For example, Chatelain paints right on her quilts, and Randall Cook’s quilted gems show moving man nudes that look like Adonis.